 05 of 06

 The Goa Marriott opened in 1999 and was the first Marriott hotel in India.
 It's grown in popularity since its recent refurbishment.
 The hotel has a convenient central location by the water in Panjim, Goa's capital city, between north and south Goa.
 The airport is about 40 minutes drive away.
 The hotel is a substantial property with 180 rooms and suites, many with water views.
-Facilities include private beach, 24 hour casino, waterfront terrace and bar, two restaurants, cafe, outdoor pool with swim-up bar, fitness center and spa.
+Facilities include a private beach, 24-hour casino, waterfront terrace and bar, two restaurants, cafe, outdoor pool with swim-up bar, fitness center and spa.